Supported personalization tags

 In some situations you may wish to send messages that are specific to particular locales.
 For example, Brazilian Portuguese is typically different than European Portuguese.

-Here’s an example of how you can use most recent locale to further localize an internationalized message.
+Here’s a use case of how you can use most recent locale to further localize an internationalized message.

 1